Sangupta03/Fintech-JavaBackend-Project/readMe.md

 A secure and scalable **Digital Wallet System** built using **Spring Boot, REST API, JWT Authentication, and MySQL**.
 This project simulates real-world fintech wallet operations such as user registration, authentication, wallet management, balance tracking, and transaction handling.

-Designed to demonstrate **backend development, authentication, database management, RESTful APIs, exception handling, and layered architecture**, making it a strong resume project for software engineering roles.
+Designed to demonstrate **backend development, authentication, database management, RESTful APIs, exception handling, and layered architecture**, making it a strong project for software engineering roles.

 ---